Alexandre Texier: North America

-For the 2022–23 season, the Blue Jackets loaned Texier to ZSC Lions of the Swiss National League.

-On 28 June 2024, the Blue Jackets traded Texier to the St. Louis Blues for a 4th-round pick in the 2025 NHL entry draft; Texier subsequently signed a two-year, $4.2 million extension with the Blues.
+Citing personal issues and needing to be closer to family, Texier stepped away from the Blue Jackets in August 2022.
+He instead signed a one-year deal to join the ZSC Lions of the Swiss National League (NL) for the 2022–23 season.
+On 28 June 2024, Texier was traded to the St. Louis Blues in exchange for a 4th-round pick in the 2025 NHL entry draft; he subsequently agreed to a two-year, $4.2 million extension with the Blues.